publicsamples/Retro-Synth-Wavetables/README.md

 # Retro-Synth

-A staggeringly vast set of wavetables,
+A staggeringly vast set of wavetables.

 This collection distills the wider Modular Samples library into a bunch of wavetables, patches and Smart Control Panels for Logic's Retro Synth instrument.